How can therapy help me? What can I expect in therapy?

 In order to use insurance benefits, we would need to let the insurance company know about your mental health.
 Sometimes, clients do not want their mental health on their medical record and want to take more control over their treatment.
 Self paying for sessions allows us more freedom to address what you really want to work on, since services such as business consulting, couples therapy, and career counseling are offered as self pay services.
 Not using your insurance increases your privacy by minimizing your exposure of personal health information.
 If you’d like to better understand your options for self paying, please contact our office.

 Do you take insurance, and how does that work?

-The Counseling Collective does accept most insurances and Employee Assistance Programs (EAPs), and we would recommend calling your insurance provider initially to determine if you have mental health coverage.
+The Counseling Collective does accept some insurances and Employee Assistance Programs (EAPs), and we would recommend calling your insurance provider initially to determine if you have mental health coverage.
 Check your coverage carefully.
 We can also assist you with this, as insurance can sometimes be tricky to understand.
 Some helpful questions you can ask them:

 What are my mental health benefits?
 Do I have a copay or must I reach a deductible?

 How many therapy sessions does my plan cover per year?

 Is prior approval required from my primary care physician?

 Is The Counseling Collective considered in-network?